top of page

 All three species can be found over water and other open areas in Philadelphia, though they each choose a different setting for nesting.

-• Tree swallows nest in cavities in trees or in nest boxes we humans set up for them around water.
+• Tree swallows nest in cavities in trees or nest boxes we humans set up around water.

-• Barn swallows build mud nests on the ceilings of human structures such as… barns, as well as boardwalks and bridges.
+• Barn swallows build mud nests on the ceilings of human structures such as… barns, boardwalks, and bridges.

-• Rough winged swallows nest in holes in riverbanks or in artificial holes such as drainage pipes and crevices in bridges.
+• Rough-winged swallows nest in holes in riverbanks or artificial holes such as drainage pipes and crevices in bridges.

 Diet

-Swallows mostly eat insects, generally flying insects that they catch out of the air.
+Swallows mostly eat insects, generally flying ones they catch out of the air.

 Behavior